konrad151/gulpfile-react-less-starter-pack/README.md

 $ npm install
 ```
 ### Run gulp
-Run Gulp tasks with browserSync,
+Run Gulp tasks with browserSync,<br />
-gulp will be watching your JS files from app/src/js/*.js and LESS files from app/src/less/*.less,
+gulp will be watching your JS files from app/src/js/*.js and LESS files from app/src/less/*.less,<br />
 every saved change will be compiled into app/dist directory
 ```
 $ gulp